RBMK: Fuel

 The fuel pellets are made of uranium dioxide powder, sintered with a suitable binder into pellets 11.5 mm in diameter and 15 mm long.
-The material may contain added europium oxide as a burnable nuclear poison to lower the reactivity differences between a new and partially spent fuel assembly.
+The material may contain added erbium oxide as a burnable nuclear poison to lower the reactivity differences between a new and partially spent fuel assembly.
 To reduce thermal expansion issues and interaction with the cladding, the pellets have hemispherical indentations.
 A 2 mm hole through the axis of the pellet serves to reduce the temperature in the center of the pellet and facilitates removal of gaseous fission products.
 The enrichment level in 1980 was 2% (0.4% for the end pellets of the assemblies).
 Maximum allowable temperature of the fuel pellet is 2100 °C.

 The fuel rods are zircaloy (1% niobium) tubes 13.6 mm in outer diameter, 0.825 mm thick.
 The rods are filled with helium at 0.5 MPa and hermetically sealed.
 Retaining rings help to seat the pellets in the center of the tube and facilitate heat transfer from the pellet to the tube.
 The pellets are axially held in place by a spring.
 Each rod contains 3.5 kg of fuel pellets.
 The fuel rods are 3.64 m long, with 3.4 m of that being the active length.
 The maximum allowed temperature of a fuel rod is 600 °C.